Melbourne, Florida: Healthcare

-The city has three hospitals, day care for senior citizens, hospice, walk-in, and urgent care facilities.
-There is Holmes Medical Center, and Melbourne Regional Medical Center.
-Kindred Hospital is a chronic care facility for ventilated patients and does not accept emergency patients.
-A new Viera hospital was opened in May 2011.
+The city has three hospitals, a day care for senior citizens, a hospice, and walk-in and urgent-care facilities.
+Holmes Medical Center and Melbourne Regional Medical Center offer medical care; Kindred Hospital is a chronic-care facility for ventilated patients and does not accept emergency patients.
+A new Viera Hospital was opened in May 2011.

 Tourism

 The city has two golf courses.
-There were 96,477 rounds played in 2009–10.
+About 96,477 rounds were played in 2009–10.
 Revenues were $2,207,502.
-Rounds and revenue have been dropping since 2006. in 2011, the city raised rates for residents to the same as for non-residents, $27 per round or $522 annual fee.
+Rounds and revenue have been dropping since 2006; in 2011, the city raised rates for residents to the same as for nonresidents, $27 per round or $522 annual fee.

 The Eau Gallie Arts District is regularly highlighted as a top destination in the national rankings that are published.
 Read more.

 Retail

 Brevard Mall, the area's first mall, was built in 1962.
 It was followed by Melbourne Square in 1982.